quachdoduy/NUX-Root/sources/NtpSvr-CLi.md

 - In the configuration file, add or modify the server lines to specify your preferred NTP servers.
 For example:
 <img alt="NTP Config File" src="../assets/images/NtpSvr-CLi_pool.png">

+*Note: In the example, 2 VNNIC NTP servers are used, which are published on the homepage.*

 ## Configure NTP Client
 - Change TimeZone
 ```